Lorandil/Cross-Development-for-TinyJoypad/README.md

 It's probably the easiest solution to use a level shifter where possible and voltage dividers for the two analog inputs.

-## But how do I get the software running on Tiny Joypad and other micro controllers?
+## But how do I get the software running on TinyJoypad and other micro controllers?
 I encapsulated all hardware related code into special functions, so that in your application code there is no need for any special treatment on which controller the program is running!
 The overhead of these functions is zero or nearly zero because the compiler will inline most of the code.